 Credit risk analysis focuses on ensuring that credit risks are identified in order that a balanced assessment can be made accordingly.
+The Company is supportive of efforts in promoting Responsible Financing practices within the industry.
+As part of the annual review process for corporate borrowers, Environmental, Social and Governance ("ESG") checks are performed for companies operating in sectors with an elevated ESG risk profile or for those noted to have ESG issues from the last ESG assessment.
+Additionally, the Company's corporate officers from the Commercial, Credit and Risk Management departments have been sent on training courses on ESG matters as part of internal ESG capacity building efforts.
 Loans and advances to customers provide the principal source of credit risk to the Company.
 The value of outstanding loans and advances balances, their risk profile, and potential concentrations within them can therefore have a considerable influence on the level of credit risk.
 The Company addresses credit risk concentration by setting a credit portfolio mix limit and monitoring the limit on a regular basis.
 Management periodically reviews the loans portfolio and concentration risk reports to monitor for undue credit concentrations.
-More details on credit risk could be found in the Financial Statements on pages 108 to 111 of the AR.
+More details on credit risk could be found in the Financial Statements on pages 112 to 115 of the AR.